amunategui/amunategui.github.io/_posts/2014-11-04-dealing-with-large-files.md

 month: 11
 day: 4
 published: true
-summary: Using the function <b>read.table()</b> we break file into chunks in oder to process them.
+summary: Using the function <b>read.table()</b> we break file into chunks in order to process them.
 This allows processing files of any size beyond what the machine's RAM can handle.
 image: dealing-with-large-files/memory.png
 ---
 **Resources**